 - Independent and unbiased information about antibiotics and resistance.
 Many prescribers, dispensers and consumers only receive information from drug manufacturers, which is often biased towards increasing use of the manufacturer’s products.
 This information needs to be balanced with information from reliable, independent sources.

 - Antibiotic use in food production.
 In many parts of the world, antibiotics are used as food additives or routinely in healthy animals.
-Consumer campaigns may be effective tools to apply pressure on producers.
+Consumer campaigns may be effective tools to apply pressure on producers and food business operators, including retailers.
 Also, many farmers are not even aware of that they give antibiotics to their animals.

 - One Health.
 Understanding the interconnectedness of human health with the world we are a part of.
 The ecological effects of antibiotic use are often difficult to see and understand.